 If a biologically-related child is a must for you, your age will determine what you do next.
 There are two “fertility cliffs” at 35 and 40 when your fertility will drop sharply.
 Whereas your chances of getting pregnant when you’re 30 are around 20%, they drop to 5% by the time you’re 40.
 The harsh truth is that it’s hard to get pregnant in your 40s, even with fertility treatment.

 If you’re 35 or under and you’re not sure you’re ready to have a baby just yet, consider freezing your eggs or even embryos.
 The earlier you do this the better.
+Here is a great article by Fertility IQ about the success rates by age to help you decide when you should freeze your eggs.
 The younger you are, the more eggs you’re likely to get, which should increase your chances of a live birth.

 You could then try dating to find a partner, get your finances into a good state, and enjoy your freedom for a little longer!

 Unfortunately, if you’re over 37, freezing your eggs may not be worth it–though you need to talk to a doctor to assess your own fertility.
 Instead, I’d advise getting a fertility check so you have a baseline idea of how your fertility is doing.

 Many of us spend ample time and energy trying not to get pregnant.
 We forget that our OB/GYN can also be a guide if you want to get pregnant, giving you an overview of your fertility by running some basic blood tests such as FSH, estradiol and other hormones.
 You can also ask them to check your AMH and resting follicle count, though sometimes these tests are only done by fertility specialists.
 (Check out my article on how to prepare for your first visit to a fertility doctor).